RedisLabs/redislabs-docs/content/rs/references/crdb-cli-reference.md

 ### Updating the configuration of an Active-Active database

-The `crdb update` command lets you change the configuration of an existing Active-Active database.
+The `crdb update` command lets you change the configuration of the Active-Active instances of an existing Active-Active database.
 This command requires the CRDB-GUID of the database.

+{{< note >}}
+If you want to change the configuration of the local instance only, you can change the configuration from `rladmin`.
+{{< /note >}}

 The syntax for the command is: